-Methods: This quantitative, non experimental pilot study with anecdotal commentary utilized descriptive statistics.
-A convenience sample of 15 participants attended an 8-week structured yoga program.
-Participants self-rated these side effects using the ESAS-r, a validated Likert-type symptom assessment tool, at 10 points: at enrollment, prior to each class, and approximately 1 month after the last class was completed.
-Effect size and means were calculated at select data points: baseline, week 8, and 1 month after study completion for participants attending at least 50% of the classes.
+Methods: This quantitative, non-experimental pilot study with anecdotal commentary utilized descriptive statistics.
+Participants (N = 8) self-rated these side effects using a validated instrument at 10 points during an 8-week structured yoga intervention.
+Effect size and means were calculated at select data points: baseline, week 8, and 1 month after study completion.

 As published in the Journal of Oncology Navigation & Survivorship.
-(November 2018 Vol 9, NO 11) Read abstract here.
+(September 2019 Vol 10, N0 9) Read full results.

 Descriptive analysis was performed (N = 8).
 Aggregate means of individual ratings were calculated at baseline, week 4, week 8, and 1 month after yoga intervention for each symptom assessed.
 A reduction in any symptoms during the intervention period and an increase 1 month after completion were anticipated.
 There was a decrease in nausea from baseline (M = 1.13) to postintervention (M = 0.5).
 Decreases in pain, shortness of breath, and depression were not demonstrated at the points measured.
 Anxiety decreased from baseline (M = 2.89) to week 4 (M = 1.44), increased at week 8 (M = 1.67), then decreased slightly postintervention (M = 1.63) (Figure 2).
 As seen in Figure 3, there was a decrease in ratings of tiredness, lack of appetite, drowsiness, and well-being from baseline at week 4 and week 8, and an increase postintervention.
 Lower ratings demonstrated improvement in symptoms based on ESAS-r (0 = best, 10 = worst).
 These results support the study’s hypothesis.